signature-opensource/CK-StObj/CK.StObj.Runtime/README.md

 This enables "Model" assemblies to also be as lightweight as possible: Model objects have absolutely NO dependencies on code generators or any setup mechanism, as "Models" they solely focus on:
  - Describing reality, things that must exist in the System: "Hey!
 I'm an Azure table (in a Storage Account) that hold users data!".
- - Exposing functionalities, capabilities of those things: "You can call this method to add or updates a User data.".
+ - Exposing functionalities, capabilities of those things: "You can call this method to add or update a User data.".

 The *implementations* types that the attributes target reside in Engine (or Runtime) assemblies that are dynamically loaded during the Setup phase: they exist only during Setup to build the reality (creating Sql or powershell install or upgrade scripts for instance) and/or to generate code that